Some basic best practices for assisting injured animals

 These shrubs are a great addition to the garden and are beneficial for birds and other wildlife

-Looking to enhance your garden while helping wildlife too?
-Stop by our annual Spring Native Plant Sale in May.
-Advance pre-ordering for pick-up is also available.
+Looking to enhance your landscape while helping wildlife too?
+Stop by our annual Spring Native Plant Sale May 20 & 21, 2017.
+Pre-ordering for pick up is available.
+Orders are due by May 7.

 Stop by the Audubon Center in Greenwich for a unique chance to view thousands of migrating raptors as they pass over the area each fall